-- Use the subject line to briefly state the reason for the email. - Compose a new email for a new subject. - Avoid responding to the email with new questions onto an old email. - Avoid texting abbreviations.
+- Send the email to the appropriate faculty. - Use the subject line to briefly state the reason for the email. - Compose a new email for a new subject. - Avoid responding to the email with new questions onto an old email. - Avoid texting abbreviations.
 Spelling and grammar are important.
-Use capital letters for proper nouns, such as your name, and the letter, "I", when referring to yourself. - Sign the email with your name. - When responding to a faculty email, answer any questions that were asked of you. - Re-read the email prior to sending.
-Correct any typos, and check your tone to ensure that it is professional.
+Use capital letters for proper nouns, such as your name, and the letter, "I", when referring to yourself. - Sign the email with your name.

+- When responding to a faculty email, answer any questions that were asked of you. - Re-read the email prior to sending.
+Correct any typos, and check your tone to ensure that it is professional. - Avoid asking questions that were answered in documents given to you to read.